20th July 2021

 Do tooth implants hurt?

-The procedure is carried out under a local anaesthetic to help prevent any discomfort.
+The tooth implant procedure is carried out under a local anaesthetic to help prevent any discomfort.
 Afterwards, over-the-counter pain relief is usually enough to settle any pain, but do get in touch with an expert if you find it isn’t helping.
+You can read about how they are inserted here.

 What kind of dental implants are there?